UoMResearchIT/docker-introduction-archive/_episodes/docker-desktop.md

 ## Reviving containers
 We *can* get the old container running again, although this is rarely something we'd *want* to do.
-In docker desktop, all we need to do is click on the 'Start' button from the 'Containers' list.
+In Docker Desktop, all we need to do is click on the 'Start' button from the 'Containers' list.
 The terminal will appear empty, because it is a new session, but you will even be able to 'recall' commands.
-### TO DO: Change to tabs instead of gifs?
 ![Reviving container getting-started.](../fig/docker-desktop/31-32.gif)

 ## Cleaning up
 The `hello-world` image was nice and useful to test docker was working, but it is now rather useless.
 If I want to delete it, the 'Images' tab on the left has a convenient bin icon to do so.
 Clicking on it will prompt you for confirmation, but it will fail.
-### TO DO: Change to tabs instead of gifs?
 ![Failing to delete image.](../fig/docker-desktop/33-35.gif)

 You'll probably notice that the status of the image is 'In use'.
-That seems trange though, given that all the containers from that image excited immediately.
+That seems strange though, given that all the containers from that image excited immediately.

 Lets have a look at the 'Containers' tab.
 It shows a list of 5 containers now.
 Three of them came from the `hello-world` image, and are stopped.